Chris Eubank Jr: Cancelled Langford fight

-Proposed Golvokin fight
+Proposed Golovkin fight

-Throughout 2016, Eubank Jr. made it clear that he wanted to challenge the undefeated unified middleweight champion Gennady Golvokin.
-The purse split for Eubank Jr. was reported to be up to £6 million, Eubank Sr. wanted his son to earn a bigger share, due to the 'risk' of fighting a 'big puncher'.
+Throughout 2016, Eubank Jr made it clear that he wanted to challenge the undefeated unified middleweight champion Gennady Golovkin.
+The purse split for Eubank Jr was reported to be up to £6 million, Eubank Sr. wanted his son to earn a bigger share, due to the 'risk' of fighting a 'big puncher'.
 In July 2016, Golovkin was confirmed to have signed his end of the contract.
-On 8 July 2016, Eubank Jr. was removed from the fight by promoter Eddie Hearn who offered the deal to then-IBF welterweight champion Kell Brook, who took the deal to fight Golovkin on 10 September 2016.
-Eubank Jr. responded to being replaced by stating he "had never been presented with the fight contract."
+On 8 July 2016, Eubank Jr was removed from the fight by promoter Eddie Hearn who offered the deal to then-IBF welterweight champion Kell Brook, who took the deal to fight Golovkin on 10 September 2016.
+Eubank Jr responded to being replaced by stating he "had never been presented with the fight contract."
 Boxers including Tommy Langford, Martin Murray, Curtis Stevens began calling out Eubank.